-17.4.1 Statement of compliance
+17.4.1.
+STATEMENT OF COMPLIANCE

 The consolidated financial statements have been prepared in accordance with IFRSs issued by the International Accounting Standards Board ("IASB"), and interpretations of the International Financial Reporting Interpretations Committee's ("IFRIC"), as adopted by the European Union.
-They were also prepared in accordance with applicable Slovenian legislation (the Companies Act ("ZGD-1"), the Insurance Act and implementing regulations).
-The Insurance Act's treatment of equalization provisions and earthquake provisions is not compliant with IFRSs; therefore, the Group shows these liabilities in equity, which is discussed in greater detail in note 16 "Profit reserves".
+They were also prepared in accordance with applicable Slovenian legislation (the Companies Act ("ZGD-I"), the Insurance Act and implementing regulations).
+The Insurance Act's treatment of equalization provisions and earthquake provisions is not compliant with IFRSs; therefore, the Group shows these liabilities 17.4.4.
+Use of major accounting estimates and sources in equity, which is discussed in greater detail in note 16 "Profit reserves".
 Interested parties can obtain information on the results of operations of the Sava Re Group by consulting the annual report.
 Annual reports are available on the website of Sava Reinsurance Company and at its registered office.